plone/diazo/README.txt

 ``compiler.xsl``.
 However, you can pass a parameter in when compiling the theme::

-  xsltproc --stringparam rulesuri rules.xml compiler.xsl theme.html > compiledtheme.xsl
+  xsltproc --nonet --html --stringparam rulesuri rules.xml compiler.xsl theme.html > compiledtheme.xsl

 Running from Python
 -----------------------